-These present several peculiarities: the title of the work should always take the place of any author, no "n.d." will be automatically provided, and any postnote field will be enclosed in quotation marks preceded by "s.v." for "sub verbo."
+These present several peculiarities: the title of the work should always take the place of any author, no "n.d." will automatically be provided, and any postnote field will be enclosed in quotation marks preceded by "s.v." for "sub verbo."
 This allows you to refer to alphabetized articles in well-known reference works: (Ency.
 Brit., 15th ed., s.v.
-"Hume, David"); (New Grove dict.
+"Hume, David"); (New Grove Dict.
 2002, s.v.
 "Sibelius, Jean"); (Wikipedia 2012, s.v.
 "BibTeX").

-Author-less Article (and Manual) entries
+Author-less Article, Review, and Manual entries

-In article entries with the magazine entrysubtype, the absence of an author automatically places the title of the periodical in citations and at the head of the entry in the list of references: (Gourmet 2000).
-You can also use the new cmsdate=full switch in the options field to produce complete date references in such entries, thereby obviating any need to present them in the list of references at all: (Lake Forester, Mar.
-23, 2000); (New York Times, Apr.
-10, 2000).
-In manual entries, the organization field can take the place of a missing author: (Electronic Book Technology Inc. 1991).
+In Article and Review entries with the magazine entrysubtype, the absence of an author automatically places the journaltitle of the periodical in citations and at the head of the entry in the list of references: (Gourmet 2000).
+(Without the entrysubtype, you'll get the title at the head rather than the journaltitle.)
+You can cite newspaper and magazine articles entirely within the text, i.e., without them appearing in the reference list (University of Chicago Press 2010, 15.47), if you set the cmsdate=full entry option: (Lake Forester, March 23, 2000); (New York Times, April 10, 2000).
+In Manual entries, the organization field does the same: (Electronic Book Technology Inc. 1991).
 If you wish to present an abbreviated form of the journal (or organization) name only in citations, then the shortauthor field - or in other cases the shorthand field - is the place for it, making sure to include formatting: (Ergänzungsblätter z.
-Allq.
-Lit.-Ztq.
+Allg.
+Lit.-Ztg.
 1828); (BSI 1985).